LizzyonGit/rates_r_us/README.md

 Summernote editor and text color

 I realised that with the default summernote rich text editor, the font colour was set in html and I could not override this.
 But I need the text to be white, like the other normal fields in the movie-detail view.
 So I looked for a way to remove the possibility of choosing a font colour in the Summernote field, and found https://github.com/lqez/django-summernote/blob/main/README.md.
 So I added a custom toolbar for Summernote in settings.py.
 I also removed the font family from the toolbar so this would also be the same as the other fields.
 Now, the superuser can add some styles only.
 I had to check the existing plot fields make sure there were no previous styles in the html code, otherwise they would still be the wrong colour.

+Styling messages
+Could not remove personalised message so now it is just django messages.
+Wanted it to be on top of content but was messing with padding etc.